-In 1996, neurophysiologist Giacomo Rizzolatti made one of the most important discoveries in the area of neuroscience: the crucial role of mirror neurons.
+In 1996, neurophysiologist Giacomo Rizzolatti made one of the most important discoveries in the area of neuroscience: the crucial role of mirrors neurons.

 What exactly are mirror neurons?
-Simply put, mirror neurons are groups of neurons which activate when we execute an action, when we observe an action being executed or by having a mental image of it.
+Simple put, mirror neurons are groups of neurons which activate when we executed an action, when we observe an action being executed or by having a mental image of it.
 For example,…

 How many of you have ever worried whether you’re eating too many carbs?
 How many of you have worried about whether you’re getting enough protein?
 And how many of you have ever worried about whether you’re eating too much fat?